 - download and complete a Patient claim for refund Pharmaceutical Benefits Scheme (PBS) form

-- submit your completed form at your nearest Medicare Service Centre or post it to the address on the form
+- submit your completed form at a service centre or post it to the address on the form

 Recording your PBS medicines